CURA Administrative Fellows

-Riham Mansour (class of 2019) is majoring in International Economics with a minor in Arabic at GU-Q. Alongside her degree, she has also conducted field research for a market research agency based in Qatar.
+Riham Mansour (class of 2019) is a senior majoring in International Economics with a minor in Arabic at GU-Q. Alongside her degree, she has also conducted field research for a market research agency based in Qatar.
 Currently, Riham works as a department assistant at the CIRS.
 Her key research interests include Qatari women's labor force participation, and its determinants and affects in civil society.

 Abdullah Ahmed (2013-2014)

 Abdullah Ahmed (class of 2016) graduated from GU-Q with a major in International Economics.
 He was an active member of the GU-Q community and served as the president of the Student Government Association during his senior year.
 As a student, Abdullah interned at the Qatar Development Bank, Silatech, and Mathaf Museum of Modern Art.
 He currently works for the Government of Qatar.

 Hazim Ali (2012-2014)

 Hazim Ali graduated from GU-Q as a member of the class of 2016.
 As a student, he gained professional experience by interning in corporate communications at Siemens.
 After completing his undergraduate degree, Hazim pursued a master's degree in Social Sciences at the University of Chicago.
 He currently works as senior writer at Qatar Foundation.

 Rawan Al-Khulaidi (class of 2018) majored in Culture and Politics at GU-Q. She served as a department assistant at CIRS.
 Rawan's research interests are focused mainly on different approaches to feminist discourse and specifically the contextualization of women within different religions.